Saschamz/object-key-path-transformer/README.md

 Transforms object keys to be strings correspending to their path.
 The operation is completely immutable even for nested objects.

-Meant to be used with `i18n-js` as a way to provide type-safing with live preview of translations.
+Meant to be used with `i18n-js` and `typescript` as a way to provide type-safing and autocompletion.

 ## EXAMPLE USAGE WITH i18N-JS